skratchdot/elasticsearch-tools/README.md

     --q <q>                              ES OPTION: query in the Lucene query string syntax --routing <routing>                  ES OPTION: a comma-separated list of specific routing values --scroll <scroll>                    ES OPTION: specify how long a consistent view of the index should be maintained for scrolled search (default: 1m)
-    --size <size>                        ES OPTION: number of hits to return --sort <sort>                        ES OPTION: a comma-separated list of <field>:<direction> pairs --timeout <timeout>                  ES OPTION: explicit operation timeout
+    --size <size>                        ES OPTION: number of hits to return during each scan --sort <sort>                        ES OPTION: a comma-separated list of <field>:<direction> pairs --timeout <timeout>                  ES OPTION: explicit operation timeout
 ```